espressif/esp-idf/docs/en/api-guides/wifi.rst

 Scan in Wi-Fi Connect
 +++++++++++++++++++++++++

 When esp_wifi_connect() is called, then the Wi-Fi driver will try to scan the configured AP first.
 The scan in "Wi-Fi Connect" is the same as `Scan for a Specific AP In All Channels`_, except that no scan-done event will be generated when the scan is completed.
-If the target AP is found, then the Wi-Fi driver will start the Wi-Fi connection; otherwise, <`SYSTEM_EVENT_STA_DISCONNECTED`_> will be generated.
+If the target AP is found, then the Wi-Fi driver will start the Wi-Fi connection; otherwise, <`WIFI_EVENT_STA_DISCONNECTED`_> will be generated.
 Refer to `Scan for a Specific AP in All Channels`_

 Scan In Blocked Mode
 ++++++++++++++++++++